As data breaches become more frequent and complex, healthcare organizations are encouraged to become familiar with HIPAA's Breach Notification Rule.

 According to Health IT Security, the HIPAA Breach Notification Rule requires HIPAA covered entities to provide notification to individuals, regulators, and the media following a breach of protected health information (PHI).

-A breach is "an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information", as stated by the U.S. Department of Health and Human Services.
+The HIPAA breach definition is "an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information", as stated by the U.S. Department of Health and Human Services.
 Covered entities must provide notification if the breach involved unsecured PHI, which is PHI that has not been deemed unusable, unreadable, or indecipherable to unauthorized persons.

-How to be prepared to make an official notification
+How to make a HIPAA breach risk assessment for an official notification

 Organizations should develop and implement a cyber incident response plan that includes breach notifications.

-When a breach is suspected, the Health and Human Services (HHS) Department recommends taking the following four steps to conduct a risk assessment:
+When a breach is suspected, the Health and Human Services (HHS) Department recommends taking the following four steps to conduct a HIPAA breach risk assessment:

 - Confirm if PHI was acquired or viewed.